vinlin24/yungkaiworldbot/README.md

-Event listener modules should be created anywhere under [controllers/](src/controllers/) and end with `.listener.ts` to be discovered, loaded, and registered on our bot by our dynamic listener loader on bot startup.
+Event listener modules should be created anywhere under [controllers/](src/controllers/) and end with `.listener.ts` to be discovered, loaded, and registered on our bot by our [dynamic listener loader](src/bot/listener.loader.ts) on bot startup.
 The module *must* export a `ListenerSpec` object, but I've defined a `ListenerBuilder` helper class to make building this object more convenient and readable.

-Refer to the [`ListenerSpec`](src/types/listener.types.ts) type for documentation on the different parts of a command to expose per module.
+Refer to the [`ListenerSpec`](src/types/listener.types.ts) type for documentation on the different parts of a listener to expose per module.
 At a high-level, a listener contains zero or more **filters**, which are like middleware determining whether the main callback should run, followed by the main `execute` controller.